northjoshua/css-web-project-2025/README.md

 # css-web-project-2025
-A simple practise website to study and learn CSS.
+A simple practice website to study and learn CSS.

 ## Outline